Full-Body Articulated Human-Object Interaction: Experiments

 \paragraph{Prior}

-We remove the interaction prior model and optimize object poses by minimizing only $\LL_{\mathrm{recon}}$.
-We observe a large drop in performance in both $*$ and $\dagger$ settings and confirm that the interaction prior plays a vital role in estimating the object pose accurately.
-Note that both settings have an optimization step, and the only difference is that the $*$ model has access to the object geometry and structure during optimization.
-We observe a drop in penetration when the prior model is removed in the $\dagger$ setting, while the contact value increases by a much larger margin.
-This indicates our interaction prior model pulls the object toward the human when they are not in contact.
+We conduct an experiment where we remove the interaction prior model and solely optimize object poses by minimizing $\LL_{\mathrm{recon}}$.
+In both $*$ and $\dagger$ settings, we observe a substantial performance drop.
+This underscores the critical role played by the interaction prior in accurately estimating object poses.
+It is important to note that both settings involve an optimization step, and the primary distinction is that the $*$ model possesses access to the object's geometry and structure during optimization.
+When the prior model is omitted in the $\dagger$ setting, we observe a decrease in penetration and a larger increase in contact value.
+This observation suggests that our interaction prior model exerts influence by pulling the object closer to the human when they are not in contact.

 \paragraph{Contrast}